pcse/pmm-scanner-api/README.md

 "major": "Underwater Basket Weaving",
 "email": "FirstName.LastName@cnu.edu",
 "since": "8_25_2014",
-"total_events": 9,
+"total": 9,
-"total_events_current_semester": 14
+"total_new": 1
 }]
 ```

 **Search** A student *ID* is not required to fetch student records, however, it is the most direct way of obtaining a particular student's data.
-To search records based on a student's first or last name, simply specify those values as part of the request *instead* of providing a student *ID*:
+To search records based on a student's first or last name, simply specify those values as part of the request:

 ```
 http://mind.cnuapps.me/api/v1/context/students/first/aaron/last/koehl
 ```

-The example above would return all student records matching  a first name of "aaron" and a last name of "koehl".
-If no records are found, an empty array (in **JSON** format) is returned. *Note* that if you were to provide a student *ID* as part of the above example, the *first* and *last* parameters would be ignored, as an *ID* would always give you a single desired result.
+The example above would return all student records matching  a first name of Aaron" and a last name of "Koehl".
+If no records are found, an empty array (in **JSON** format) is returned.

-**Supported Student context keywords** are listed below:

-- **id** 			A student's CNU ID
-- **last** 			A student's last name
-- **first** 			A student's first name
-- **gradyear** 	A student's graduation year
-- **major** 		A student's major (Estimated)
-- **email** 		A student's CNU email

-**Note** (Estimated) fields mean that their value can be an ambiguous string.
-Because of this, entries most closely matching the value entered will be returned.

 ####Contexts - events